virgil698/IdeaSphere/README-en.md

 ## 😊 Disclaimer

+> [!NOTE]
-This project is intended for learning and reference purposes only.
+> This project is intended for learning and reference purposes only.
 When using it, please ensure compliance with relevant laws, regulations, and website service terms.

 ## 🎫 License

+> [!NOTE]
-This project is licensed under the `MIT License`.
+> This project is licensed under the `MIT License`.
 For more details, please refer to the `LICENSE` file.

 ```
 MIT License